-Recently, semantic communications have shown the potential to tackle these challenges.
-Yang \emph{et al.}~\cite{yang2022semantic} have investigated how edge intelligence can be enhanced with the semantic extraction procedure.
-Compared with traditional communications, the semantic communication is more robust to channel variations because it transmits and receives the meaning of the raw data instead of converting the data to bits at the transmitters, which requires a high signal-noise-ratio (SNR) for accurate data recovery~\cite{qin2022semantic}.
-Particularly, Xie \emph{et al.}~\cite{9830752} have verified that some specific tasks can be performed according to the retrieved semantic information, which inspires us to compress the local tasks to semantic information and transmit the compressed semantic information to the ESs, so that enhancing the robustness of the communication system and reducing the data traffic significantly.
+Semantic communications have recently emerged as a promising solution to address the challenges mentioned above.
+Yang \emph{et al.}~\cite{yang2022semantic} have explored semantic extraction procedures to enhance edge intelligence.
+In contrast to traditional communications, semantic communications transmit and receive the meaning of raw data instead of converting it into bit streams.
+This approach is robust to channel variations and requires a lower signal-noise-ratio (SNR) for accurate data recovery~\cite{qin2022semantic}.
+Specifically, Xie \emph{et al.}~\cite{9830752} have demonstrated that certain specific tasks can be executed based on the retrieved semantic information, inspiring us to compress local tasks into semantic information and transmit the compressed semantic data to the ESs, thus reducing the data traffic and enhancing the robustness of the communication system significantly.

 Some studies have made progress in applying deep learning based semantic communications on text~\cite{9252948,10000901}, image~\cite{image}, audio~\cite{speech}, video~\cite{video}, and multi-modal data~\cite{qin2022semantic,unified}.
 Different types of tasks are based on multi-modal data, which require different semantic transceiver designs.
 Moreover, different user equipment (UEs) have preferences on various metrics, e.g., task execution accuracy, task execution latency, or energy consumption, which are the key requirements to realize edge intelligence in 6G communications.
 Conventional resource allocation approaches usually focus on a single type of task and optimize a global goal, which neglects the personality among UEs.

 Furthermore, existing semantic applications rely on large deep learning models that are computationally heavy, making it challenging to implement them on the end device side.
 For example, running a traditional model~\cite{LXMERT} for the visual question answering (VQA) task on the mobile board takes nearly six seconds.
 To provide seamless usage without perceivable delays, task latency should be processed and executed within one second.
 To address this latency issue, Cao~\emph{et al.}~\cite{mobivqa} proposed a simplified VQA model that can be implemented on the mobile phone, where the local models process the VQA tasks fast and with some accuracy loss.
 Alternatively, offloading tasks to edge servers offers a promising solution.
 By converting high computational costs to compressed semantic communication overhead, the computation burden at local UEs can be offloaded to ESs with high computational capacities.
 This reduces local energy consumption and task execution latency.